-- The Nullness checker itself. - The utilMDE package of the http://groups.csail.mit.edu/pag/daikon/.
-From directory java/utilMDE, run the command make check-nullness. - The annotation scene library.
+- The Nullness checker itself. - The Daikon invariant detector.
+Run the command make check-nullness. - The annotation scene library.
 To run the Nullness checker on the annotation scene library, first download the scene library suite (which includes build dependencies for the scene library as well as its source code) and extract it into your checkers installation.
 The checker can then be run on the annotation scene library with Apache Ant using the following commands: